lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 # Using VehicleAttribsDetectionx

 That takes care of specializing the BaseDetector class into the  VehicleAttribsDetection class for the vehicle attribute detection model.
-We move down into the main function and see what additions have been made to use the vehicle attribute detection model to process detected vehicles.
+We now move down into the main() function to see what additions have been made to use the vehicle attribute detection model to process detected vehicles.

 ## main()